 "It has been written that some crew members were fishing from Djúpalónssandur beach, but these men were such strong and energetic fishermen that nothing seemed to be impossible to them.
 They tried their strength on these lifting stones.
 The lifting stones are still to be found on Djúpalónssandur beach on the way south to Einarslón lagoon, a little above the road.

-The biggest stone is called Fullsterkur - Strong and weights 154 kg and only the very strong can lift that one.
+The biggest stone is called Fullsterkur - Strong and weighs 154 kg and only the very strong can lift that one.
 The second one is called Hálfsterkur - Half-Strong and weighs 100 kg.

 The third one is called Hálfdrættingur - Half as good and weighs 54 kg, and the fourth one is called Amlóði or Lightweight and weighs 23 kg.